dfelinto/blender-manual/manual/modeling/meshes/selecting/edges.rst

    An Edge Ring

-.. admonition:: Convert selection to whole faces
+.. note:: Convert selection to whole faces
-   :class: note

    If the edge ring selection happened in Edge Select Mode, switching to Face Select Mode will erase the selection.